-Vice Admiral Devendra Kumar Joshi, Western Naval Command chief and a specialist in anti-submarine warfare, was on Tuesday named as the new Navy Chief to succeed Admiral Nirmal Verma whose tenure ends on August 31.
+Vice Admiral Devendra Kumar Joshi, Western Naval Command chief and a specialist in anti-submarine warfare, was on Tuesday named the new Navy Chief to succeed Admiral Nirmal Verma whose tenure ends in August 31.

 D K Joshi has commanded the tri-services Andaman and Nicobar Island command and also headed the Integrated Defence Staff headquarters here.
 He also commanded the Vizag-based Eastern Fleet of the Navy.

 Commissioned in 1974, the Vice Admiral has commanded the aircraft carrier INS Viraat, Guided Missile Destroyer Ranvir, and corvette INS Kuthar.